aridjayarecipes/cutesrecipes.web.app/content/post/1918-steps-to-make-ultimate-seared-salmon-steak.md

 - " Pomegranate"
 - " Pine nuts"
 recipeinstructions:
-- "Season the salmon with salt & pepper then sear"
+- "Season the salmon with salt &amp; pepper then sear"
 - "Prepare the salad"
 categories:
 - Recipe